 “As well as covering the basics, it provided a universal step-by-step approach to dealing with some of the most common emergencies.
 There were also sessions on communication, preparing for night work and mental health and wellbeing.”

 "We’re all in it together.
 There's support available from all areas of the business and you feel proud to be part of Vets Now.
 It’s almost like finding a family. "

 Anita was particularly positive about the quality of the lectures and practical sessions, describing her lecturers as both approachable and extremely knowledgeable.
-These included specialists such as Dan Lewis and Tobias Grave as well as RCVS president Amanda Boag and junior vice-president Niall Connell.
+These included specialists such as Dan Lewis and Tobias Grave as well as former RCVS presidents Amanda Boag and Niall Connell.

 She was also enthusiastic about the colleagues she met on the programme.

 “The quality of training was incredible,” she added.
 “We had diplomates, and no less than the vice-president and president of the RCVS.
 But equally enjoyable was meeting new people with similar experiences and a similar mentality.

 “Above all else, AdvantEdge has given me more confidence.
 I’ve never been so keen to put my learning into practice.”

 But why, after six years away from the profession, did Anita choose to return to work in out-of-hours emergency?